cliarie/resume/src.typ

   _C++ · CMake_
 ][]

-- Built a stock exchange simulator in C++ following NASDAQ ITCH protocol optimizing low latency and high throughput.
+- Built a stock exchange simulator in C++ following NASDAQ ITCH protocol optimizing *low latency* and *high throughput*.
-- Ensured thread safety and minimized contention by using lock-free SPMC queue and atomic operations.
+- Ensured *thread safety* and minimized contention by using lock-free SPMC queue and atomic operations.
 - Optimized matching engine to constant time order operations with no overhead and near constant best prices order search with good CPU cache locality by using preallocated data structures.

 // #entry[